 Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

-The choice between canoe vs kayak isn't just about personal preference.
-Your decision impacts everything from how much gear you can carry to whether you'll stay dry, how fast you'll travel, and even how your back feels after eight hours on the water.
+The choice between canoe or kayak shapes everything about your paddling experience.
+It determines how much gear you can haul, whether you'll stay dry or get soaked, how fast you'll cover distance, and even how your lower back feels after six hours on the water.
+Making the right decision requires understanding not just the obvious differences, but the subtle nuances that separate these two branches of paddlesports.

 Quick Answer: Canoe or Kayak?